Write a Unique Selling Proposition With These 5 Questions

 The most important point is NOT to make them feel stupid because that will just drive them away.
 Your goal is to make them feel SMART for having been through the process and finally discovering your amazing solution

 9 ways to spin your USP so that your ideal customer sees the wisdom of choosing you.
-You can choose to use one or as many as three in your marketing message.

 Make it Exciting